|

 [1.29] Flag Signal showing 'Caution'.

-The flag signals were prone to being torn to ribbons every few days by the wind.
-To replace them, Brunel introduced the 'caution board' or 'fantail' in January 1842.
+The flag signals were prone to being torn to ribbons every few days by the wind, leading Brunel to introduce the 'caution board' or 'fantail' as their replacement in January 1842.
 This comprised an arrow-shaped board painted red on one side and green on the other.
 When the board pointed towards the track and the red side was visible to approaching trains [1.30], the meaning was 'danger'.
 When the board pointed away from the track with its green side visible [1.31], it indicated 'caution'.
 After the 'caution' time interval had expired, the caution board was turned edge on to the track so as to be practically invisible.

 [1.30] Caution Board showing 'Danger'.